Dee68/pp5/README.md

 ### SEO Project planning

-Once the business model was decided on as an a sewing machine I started working on how to market the site and what keywords to target.
+Once the business model was decided on as an a sewing machine store I started working on how to market the site and what keywords to target.

 I checked for a number of keywords on semrush.com and signed up for a trial to get as much out of it as possible.
 From there I developed a list of short tail and long tail keywords I intended to use in this project.